 Troup is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Troup is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Troup who work in sales jobs (11.14%), office and administrative support (10.00%), and management occupations (8.35%).

-Troup is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Troup does not have a public transit system used by locals to get to and from work.

 In terms of college education, Troup is nearly on par with the US average for all cities of 21.84%: 19.64% of adults 25 and older in Troup have a bachelor's degree or advanced degree.